 Tasks and Responsibilities

-Supervise and oversee the instructional services of the CPLC
+Supervise and oversee the services of the Learning Commons, the public services of the CPLC

 Maintain any required paper and digital files for Learning Center participants, ensuring HIPAA compliance and consistent collection of data and intake paperwork.